UC library system; Melvyl; California Digital Library (CDL)

 The pages listed in this section are available to the general public.
 However, non-UC users will not be able to gain access to those resources that require subscription access.
 Remember, those using computers in the UC libraries do have such access.

-The UCB Library is distributed among several branches, including the BioSciences library (in Valley Life Sciences Building, VLSB) and the Chemistry library (in Hildebrand) -- and many more.
+The UCB Library is distributed among several branches, including the BioSciences library (in Valley Life Sciences Building, VLSB) and the Chemistry library (in Hildebrand) -- and more.

 Main web site for UCB libraries: https://www.lib.berkeley.edu/.
 If you use a computer terminal in the "main" library (in Doe), this is the page that will come up when you start.

 Library hours vary among branches, and with the school schedule.
 Evening and weekend hours are often available.
-(The Bio library is open to 10 pm Sunday-Thursday during the main school year, unless it is a campus holiday.)
+(The Bio library is usually open to 10 pm Sunday-Thursday during the main school year.)

 The science libraries are all "open stacks", so you have full access.
 You would need a library card to check anything out, but otherwise you can use the facilities.
 Any California resident can get a library card, for a fee.
 (Members of the UC Alumni association get a library discount.)

 For information about UCB library cards...
 From the main library home page, look under Using the Libraries, and choose Borrow.
-Or go directly to: http://www.lib.berkeley.edu/using-the-libraries/borrow.
-From the Borrow page, choose Library cards (it is the first section).
-In particular, note library cards for non-UCB patrons; it links to information for UC Extension students, California Alumni Association Members, and California residents.
+Or go directly to: https://www.lib.berkeley.edu/using-the-libraries/borrow.
+From the Borrow page, choose Library cards (the first section).
+In particular, note Other users; it links to information about library cards for non-UCB patrons, including UC Extension students, California Alumni Association members, and California residents.

 In the science libraries, current issues of journals are unbound and shelved alphabetically in one area.
 Older issues are bound, and shelved by call number.
-Call numbers can be obtained from the library computer catalogs (e.g., Melvyl) -- or by looking on a current issue of the journal.
+Call numbers can be obtained from the library computer catalogs, or by looking on a current issue of the journal.

 The libraries have numerous handouts on various aspects of library operation, including electronic resources.
 They are usually located in a rack, near the entrance, reference desk, or circulation desk.
 Reference librarians can help with the electronic resources, as well as with traditional questions.
 If you need complex searches, a librarian can be particularly helpful.